SymfonyCasts/vue/sfcasts/ep1/better-loading.md

 And later when we add a search, sometimes no products will match.

 So... the easy solution didn't work.
-What we need *instead* is a flag that *specifically* tracks whether or not the products AJAX call is finished.
+What we need *instead* is a flag that *specifically* tracks whether or not the products Ajax call is finished.

 ## Add `loading` to Catalog

-We know Catalog is the smart component that takes care of making the AJAX request.
-This is means that it is *also* aware of whether or not we are *currently* making an AJAX call for the products.
+We know Catalog is the smart component that takes care of making the Ajax request.
+This is means that it is *also* aware of whether or not we are *currently* making an Ajax call for the products.
 To track this, let's add a new
 data: call it `loading` and set it to `false` by default.

 [[[ code('f857b6f274') ]]]

-Now, very simply, in `created()`, say `this.loading = true` right before the AJAX call and, right after, `this.loading = false`.
+Now, very simply, in `created()`, say `this.loading = true` right before the Ajax call and, right after, `this.loading = false`.

 And *just* like that, we have a flag that we can use to render things based on the *true* loading status!